Class and Event Cancellations

 Those over the age of 65 and people who have an underlying medical condition (such as heart disease, diabetes, HIV, etc.) are more at risk for severe illness.
 See our Social Distancing page for more information on how this could affect you and your loved ones.

 What Are the Symptoms?

-One of the reasons this virus is so tricky to catch is that the symptoms (fever, coughing, shortness of breath) are often similar to symptoms shown by someone who has a common cold or the flu.
-These symptoms may appear between 2 and 14 days of exposure, but it is believed that you may still be a carrier after exposure even if you don’t show signs of the sickness yourself.
+One of the reasons this virus is so tricky to catch is that the symptoms (fever, coughing, shortness of breath, chills, muscle pain, sore throat, and new loss of taste or smell) are often similar to symptoms shown by someone who has a common cold or the flu.
+These symptoms may appear between 2 and 14 days of exposure, but anyone could be a carrier of COVID-19 regardless of whether or not they show any symptoms.
 That is why social distancing is so important right now.